beechfuzz/e2guardian-docker/README.md

 # Quick Start

+For more thorough details, see [Installing and Running](https://github.com/beechfuzz/e2guardian-docker/wiki/Installing-and-Running).

 Installing and running is quite simple.
 Assuming you already have [Docker installed](https://docs.docker.com/v17.09/engine/installation/), just run the following 'bare-bones' Docker command to get it up and running:

     docker run -d --name="e2guardian" \